erSubhashThapa/100daysofcode/r1-log.md

   ![screenshot](log_imgs/NBD_4-1.gif)

-  I still need to add css to it.
+  I still need to:
+  - add css
+  - double check this is all accurate, unit tests?
+  - make into pwa

 - ## Thoughts and Feelings: